 Markets and movements

-Mining company Lithium Americas gained 95% on reports of Trump stake acquisition as copper producer Freeport declined on Grasberg declarations, demonstrating how political connections now outweigh geological fundamentals in resources.
+Mining company Lithium Americas gained 95% on reports of the Trump administration buying a stake, as copper producer Freeport declined on Grasberg's shortfalls.

-Australian retailer Myer reported $211 million losses after apparel brand acquisitions - retail remains challenging - as financial services firm Macquarie committed to repaying failed super fund investors, and regulatory body ASIC declares fund collapse investigations ongoing.
+Australian retailer Myer reported $211 million in losses after apparel brand acquisitions (retail remains challenging) - and financial firm Macquarie committed to repaying failed super fund investors - although regulatory body ASIC says fund collapse investigations are ongoing.

-Fashion brands Nike and Skims launched their collaboration, suggesting confidence in consumer spending, as healthcare stock Kenvue shares declined on Trump's autism-related statements - political rhetoric moves healthcare stocks faster than clinical developments.
+Fashion brands Nike and Skims launched their collaboration, as healthcare stock Kenvue shares declined on Trump's autism-related statements - funny that political rhetoric moves healthcare stocks faster than clinical developments.

-Sports franchises reach new valuations with the Chicago Bears' US$8.9 billion record price, demonstrating capital seeking alternative assets, with professional teams now trading at sovereign wealth fund levels.
+And sports franchises reached new valuations in this week of business, with the Chicago Bears' US$8.9 billion record price, suggesting capital seeking alternative assets with professional teams are now trading at sovereign wealth fund levels.